 Farmington is a medium-sized city located in the state of New Mexico.
 With a population of 44,372 people and 13 constituent neighborhoods, Farmington is the sixth largest community in New Mexico.

-Farmington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Farmington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Farmington is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Farmington who work in sales jobs (12.54%), office and administrative support (11.35%), and teaching (8.29%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.20 minutes getting to work every day.